Department of Sociology and Anthropology

 364 – Quantitative Research Methods and Analysis (4)

-Prerequisite: Sociology 105 or 155 or permission of the instructor, and Math 200.
+Prerequisite: SOCG 105 or 155 or permission of the instructor, and MATH 200.
 Quantitative sampling and study design, questionnaire construction and administration, analysis of survey data with emphasis on cross-classification, correlation, and regression techniques.

 365 – Qualitative Research Methods and Analysis (4)